icse-sub-2022/paper360/README.md

 The artifact consists of four main components:

 1. An implementation of `AMOEBA` to find all performance bugs reported in the paper.
+2. A docker image for executing `AMOEBA` and inspecting its codebase.
-2. A spreadsheet named `bugs-found` contains a list of bugs that we reported and additional meta information.
+3. A spreadsheet named `bugs-found` contains a list of bugs that we reported and additional meta information.
-3. A spreadsheet named `mutation-rules` contains a list of mutation rules that `AMOEBA` uses.
+4. A spreadsheet named `mutation-rules` contains a list of mutation rules that `AMOEBA` uses.
-4. A spreadsheet named `SQL-features` lists SQL features that `AMOEBA` covers.
+5. A spreadsheet named `SQL-features` lists SQL features that `AMOEBA` covers.

 ## `AMOEBA`